replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/tcpConnect.md

         timeout: 10s
 ```

-### Included resources
+### Included Resources

-Result of the tcpConnect collector will be stored in the `host-collectors/connect` directory of the support bundle.
+The results of the `tcpConnect` collector are stored in the `host-collectors/connect` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is unset it will be named `connect.json`.
+If the `collectorName` field is unset, it will be named `connect.json`.

 Example of the resulting file: